 Glowing Adventures is proud to support St John - a charitable organisation providing health services to hundreds of Kiwis everyday - ambulance services, first aid training, youth and community programmes and much more.
 Our family also has a 60-year connection with St John which you can read about in our local newspaper.

 In 2018 we began our planting project here at Glowing Adventures, to help protect, preserve, and regenerate the beautiful native forest that grows around and above the cave system here.
 We partnered with the Waikato Regional Council to plant 2000 native trees including karamu, broadleaf, koromiko, lacebark, kanuka and manuka.
+In 2020 we’re fencing off another hectare of our farmland to plant a further 5000 native trees.
+This will create more habitat for our precious native birds, and in the long term we’re aiming for the reforestation of our family land to help offset our carbon footprint.

 Here at Glowing Adventures we help protect the environment by keeping our pest numbers as low as possible.
 That primarily means trapping rats and possums who do serious damage to New Zealand’s natural ecosystems, including the life cycles of our native birds, reptiles, insects and trees.
 For more information on the threat of possums and other introduced species see the Department of Conservation website.
 We’ve already seen the positive effect our trapping programme has had on our native bush and birdlife.
 Both are flourishing!